cs-ed/edtech-plan-krihud/README.md

 ## Plan

 Students will learn the basics of coding in their three months in the club.
 They will spend 4 weeks on scratch, writing basic games and then 4 weeks on python learning how to create while loops and if/ then sentences.
 Time will be spent on understanding functions, strings, and coordinate graphs.
 The last two weeks of the club will be spent on a project of the student's choosing.
 The will create a comulating project that will showcase what they have learned.
 They will share this with their classmates, teachers, and other staff at the school.
+Per availabilty and COVID restictrictions, students will be given the opportunity to attend a fieldtrip at the conclusion of the course to Legoland to take part in the robotics course and to celebrate their accomplishments in the club.

 ### Software Specifications